Believe me when I tell you that MIG welding aluminum can be a tedious task if you are not prepared for it.

 Can MIG Welders weld aluminum?

-Yes, MIG welders can be used to weld it.
+Yes, MIG welders can be used to weld it, but you might need an optional spool gun or a higher wire feed speed.

 What gas is best for welding aluminum?

-Pure argon gas is the most recommended type.
+Pure argon gas is the most recommended type, as it offers the best puddle protection from impurities.

 Is MIG better than TIG for welding aluminum?